divyashreepalraj/divyashreepalraj/README.md

 ## 👩‍💻 About Me

-I am a **Frontend Developer with a UI/UX design background** and 3+ years of experience building user-focused web interfaces.
+I am a **Frontend Developer with 3+ years of experience** designing and implementing responsive web interfaces.

-My work focuses on:
+My background in **UI/UX design combined with frontend development** allows me to bridge the gap between design and engineering — transforming design systems into scalable, maintainable code.

-- Building modern **React-based web applications**
+I specialize in:

-- Converting **Figma designs into scalable frontend components**
+- Building **React-based web applications**
-- Creating **clean, responsive, and accessible user interfaces**
+- Creating **reusable UI components**
-- Designing **reusable UI systems and component libraries**
+- Developing **responsive layouts**

-My design background helps me bridge the gap between **design and development** to deliver high-quality user experiences.
+- Translating **Figma designs into production-ready interfaces**

 ---